River Tweed: Catchment

 The upper parts of the catchment of the Tweed in Scotland form the area known as Tweeddale, part of which is protected as the Upper Tweeddale National Scenic Area, one of 40 such areas in Scotland which are defined so as to identify areas of exceptional scenery and to ensure its protection from inappropriate development.

 Management

 Despite that the catchment straddles the border between Scotland and England, management of it – in terms of water quality, bio-security, and ultimately protection of the salmon of the River Tweed – is overseen by a single body, the River Tweed Commission.

+River Tweed Trail

+As of 2024, work is in progress on the development of a 113 mi walking and cycling route following the length of the river from Moffat to Berwick-on-Tweed.
+The work includes new sections of path, upgrades to existing paths, bridge replacement and repairs, pedestrian road crossings, lighting and signage.
+The path is expected to be completed during 2028.